Criminal Defense Attorneys for Juveniles

 The notice also provides that if the child fails to appear in court for the arraignment or any additional conferences or appearances scheduled by DJJ or by the Court that the failure to appear may result in a custody order being issued and that the child may be picked up and taken into juvenile detention.

 Florida’s juvenile detention facilities are designed as a temporary program to provide detainment before the court case resolution.
-If found guilty, the child can be sentenced to a long term residential program or a non-residential program as discussed below.
+The child can be sentenced to a long-term residential or non-residential program if found guilty.